fadmaa/rdf-graph-aggregation/README.md

 This project documents the SPARQL queries used in benchmarking _Gagg_, an RDF graph aggregation operator.
+The code provided is not meant to run.
+This is only the part of the code responsible for benchmarking.
+The actual code that evaluates the queries is not open-sourced (yet).
+Example queries are shown below but futher queries can be seen in the code provided.
+Notice, that [Jena SSE Syntax](https://jena.apache.org/documentation/notes/sse.html) is used in the code while a tentative SPARQL syntax is provided below.

 ## BSBM type Summary
 ### SPARQL